Edited by: Jessica Merritt

 ** Day pass for any passenger.
 Lounges marked as N/A only allow entry for eligible passengers in their premium cabins, frequent flyer programs, or participating credit card programs.

-DEN has 79 open restaurants, cafes, and food stations.
-With the current closure of the food court in Jeppesen Terminal, most are located within the concourses once you’ve cleared security, so you can relax and grab a bite before your flight.
+DEN has 97 open restaurants, cafes, and food stations.
+With the current closure of the food court in Jeppesen Terminal, there’s only a small selection of dining options in the ticketing area.
+Most are located within the concourses once you’ve cleared security, so you can relax and grab a bite before your flight.

 See the range of restaurants available and their locations on the airport website.